w-henderson/Humphrey/docs/src/introduction.md

 The WebSocket functionality is provided by a separate crate, often referred to as "Humphrey WebSocket", which integrates with the core crate for ease of development.
 You can learn how to Humphrey WebSocket in your own application [here](websocket/index.md).

+Humphrey also provides a simple JSON library called "Humphrey JSON".
+It allows for the manipulation of JSON data in a variety of ways.
+You can learn how to use Humphrey JSON [here](json/index.md).

 The simple authentication system is also provided by a separate crate, often referred to as "Humphrey Auth", which extends the core crate with authentication-related features.
 You can learn how to use Humphrey Auth in your own application [here](auth/index.md).

 ## Quick Reference